Verizon/funnel/docs/src/site/getting-started/migration.md

 * Upgrade to sbt-oncue 7.3 to make use of the compatible testing libraries.
 In your `plugins.sbt` ensure that you have the following: `addSbtPlugin("oncue.build" %% "sbt-oncue" % "7.3.+")`

 * Ensure that your dependency versions match the following (if applicable - using older versions will result in binary collisions are runtime):
+	* `"oncue.knobs" %% "core" % "3.2.+"` - does not depend on funnel, but is scalaz-compatible
-	* `"oncue.commonutils" %% "dal-cassandra" % "4.0.+"`
+	* `"oncue.commonutils" %% "dal-cassandra" % "4.0.+"` - depends on funnel directly
-	* `"oncue.svc.search.client" %% "core" % "9.0.+"`
+	* `"oncue.svc.search.client" %% "core" % "9.0.+"` - depends on funnel directly
-	* `"oncue.rna.jetevents" %% "core" % "3.0.+"`
+	* `"oncue.rna.jetevents" %% "core" % "3.0.+"` -

-**Be sure that you do not have funnel 2.x on your transitive classpath, and that any common libraries you're using are suitable upgraded.**
+*Be sure that you do not have funnel 2.x on your transitive classpath, and that any common libraries you're using are suitable upgraded.*

 Other things of note in this release cycle (does not affect migration):